It's Time to DISCOVER MET in NSCLC

 References

 1. Guo B, Cen H, Tan X, Liu W, Ke Q. Prognostic value of MET gene copy number and protein expression in patients with surgically resected non-small cell lung cancer: a meta-analysis of published literatures.
 PLoS One.
-2014;9(6):e99399. doi:10.1371/journal.pone.0099399
+2014;9(6):e99399. doi:10.1371/journal.pone.0099399.

 2. Lee GD, Lee SE, Oh DY, et al. MET exon 14 skipping mutations in lung adenocarcinoma: Clinicopathologic implications and prognostic values.
 J Thorac Oncol.
-2017;12(8):1233-1246. doi:10.1016/j.jtho.2017.04.031
+2017;12(8):1233-1246. doi:10.1016/j.jtho.2017.04.031.

 3. Motwani M, Panchabhai S, Bar J, et al. P60.12 Prevalence of c-Met overexpression (c-Met+) and impact of prior lines of treatment on c-Met protein expression in NSCLC.
 J Thorac Oncol.
-2021;16(10):S1169-S1170. doi:10.1016/j. jtho.2021.08.633
+2021;16(10):S1169-S1170. doi:10.1016/j. jtho.2021.08.633.

-4. Liang H, Wang M. MET oncogene in non-small cell lung cancer: mechanism of MET dysregulation and agents targeting the HGF/c-Met axis.
+4. Liang H, Wang M. MET oncogene in non-small cell lung cancer: Mechanism of MET dysregulation and agents targeting the HGF/c-Met axis.
 Onco Targets Ther.
-2020;13:2491-2510. doi:10.2147/OTT.S231257
+2020;13:2491-2510. doi:10.2147/OTT.S231257.

-5. Park S, Choi YL, Sung CO, et al. High MET copy number and MET overexpression: poor outcome in non-small cell lung cancer patients.
+5. Park S, Choi YL, Sung CO, et al. High MET copy number and MET overexpression: Poor outcome in non-small cell lung cancer patients.
 Histol Histopathol.
-2012;27(2):197-207. doi:10.14670/HH-27.197
+2012;27(2):197-207. doi:10.14670/HH-27.197.

 6. Sun W, Song L, Ai T, et al. Prognostic value of MET, cyclin D1 and MET gene copy number in non-small cell lung cancer.
 J Biomed Res.
-2013;27(3):220-230. doi:10.7555/JBR.27.20130004
+2013;27(3):220-230. doi:10.7555/JBR.27.20130004.

 7. List of cleared or approved companion diagnostic devices.
 US Food and Drug Administration.
-Updated May 1, 2024.
-Accessed June 4, 2024. https://www.fda.gov/medical-devices/in-vitro-diagnostics/list-cleared-or-approved-companion-diagnostic-devices-in-vitro-and-imaging-tools
+Updated March 5, 2025.
+Accessed March 31, 2025. https://www.fda.gov/medical-devices/in-vitro-diagnostics/list-cleared-or-approved-companion-diagnostic-devices-in-vitro-and-imaging-tools.

-9. Gherardi E, Birchmeier W, Birchmeier C, Vande Woude G. Targeting MET in cancer: Rationale and progress.
+8. Gherardi E, Birchmeier W, Birchmeier C, Vande Woude G. Targeting MET in cancer: Rationale and progress.
 Nat Rev Cancer.
-2012;12(2):89-103. doi:10.1038/nrc3205
+2012;12(2):89-103. doi:10.1038/nrc3205.

-c-Met protein overexpression and MET amplification are emerging biomarkers and in clinical research as potential therapeutic targets.
-There are no FDA-approved tests for c-Met protein overexpression or MET amplification.
+MET amplification is an emerging biomarker and in clinical research as a potential therapeutic target.
 Prognosis statements and prevalence estimates are based on multiple sources; survival and prevalence data can vary among studies and datasets because of detection methodology used, patient sample sizes and/or demographics/characteristics.
 Some patients may have more than one MET aberration and may have overlap with other NSCLC biomarkers.